Kiksuya

 "Kiksuya" is the eighth episode in the second season of the HBO science fiction western thriller television series Westworld.
 The episode aired on June 10, 2018.
 It was written by Carly Wray and Dan Dietz and was directed by Uta Briesewitz.

 The title is Lakota for "Remember", and the majority of the dialogue in the episode is in Lakota.
-The episode received critical acclaim from critics and cited as one of the series' best episodes.
+The episode received much critical acclaim and cited as one of the series' best episodes.